Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 A PR can be marked exempt from the policy by posting a status of `notApplicable`, which will remove the policy requirement.

 2. **Conditional** (opt-in).
 When a PR is created, the policy does not initially apply.
-Only after status has been applied is the policy enforced.
+Only after status has been posted is the policy enforced.

 Together, these options can be used to create a suite of dynamic policies.
-A "master" policy could be set to apply by default while the PR is being evaluated for applicable policies.
+A top-level "orchestration" policy could be set to apply by default while the PR is being evaluated for applicable policies.
 Then, as additional conditional policies are determined to apply (perhaps based on specific build output), status can be posted to make them required.
-The master policy could be marked `succeeded` when it is finished evaluating or could be dismissed by marking it `notApplicable`.
+This orchestration policy could be marked `succeeded` when it is finished evaluating or could be marked `notApplicable` to indicate to the PR that the policy doesn't apply.

 ## Custom actions

-In addition to predefined service hook events that can trigger the service to update PR status, it is possible to extend the status menu by using [VSTS extensions](../../extend/index.md) to give the trigger actions to the end user.
+In addition to predefined service hook events that can trigger the service to update PR status, it is possible to extend the status menu by using [VSTS extensions](../../extend/index.md) to give trigger actions to the end user.
 For example, if status that corresponds to a test run can be restarted by the end user, it is possible to have a **Restart** menu item to the status menu that would trigger tests to run.
+To add a status menu, you'll need to use the contribution model.
+Check out the sample on Github where you can see the parts of code that add to the menu.

 ## Next Steps